micha-daniel/import-replacer/README.md

 A post-import helper for Godot that uses **name-tagged empties** (from your DCC like Blender via glTF) plus **custom properties** to automatically:

-- replace empties with scene instances,
+- replace empties with scene instances
-- assign resources to properties,
+- assign resources to properties
-- set multiple properties at once,
+- set multiple properties at once
-- attach scripts,
+- attach scripts
-- add nodes to groups,
+- add nodes to groups
-- or swap a node’s type.
+- or swap a node's type

 **Result:** No manual cleanup after every re-import—export from Blender, re-import in Godot, done.